Draw What You See! Observational Drawing

 THE NITTY-GRITTY

-Online via Zoom, in a LMS-style classroom like Canvas, where I can post assignments and info.
+WHERE: Online via Zoom, and a Google classroom where I can post assignments and info.

 WHEN: